nntdoan/NAORobotGestures/README.md

 | nod | head | a single nod |
 | point-front | head | look down and look up |

-It is recommended that you put all the stories in the directory ./stories/ but it's fine if you don't want to.
-Just remember to specify --path2file --storyfile correctly so Python can find the file.

 ## Guide to create and add a new gesture
 Should the existing gestures does not meet your need, you can add new gesture very easily as follows. </br>